-An ongoing series of blog posts from our survey of 1,200 subscribers:
+An ongoing series of posts about results of our survey of 1,200 Fussy Librarian subscribers.

 Question: Have you ever purchased an ebook from an author after enjoying a free book by the same author?

 No: 17 percent

 I take a "glass half full" approach to this.
 To me, this says that the freebie can be an effective promotional tool.

 I think it's best used for the first book in a series, if you have a series.
 And it's fine to make only one book free — ever — and always charge for the others.

 It's what the retail business causes a "loss leader" — there's lost profit on the item, but it leads to other sales.

 A lot of authors, when they saw this question, wanted to quantify how often readers do this.

 I'd love to know this, too ...
 I just had doubts that reader memories would be good enough to yield accurate data.